 What are the entry fees for competitions?

 Studio Owners can contact our office for entry fees.
-We have very competitive in the industry.
+We are very competitive in the industry.

 How do you register for the competitions?